 Students in the Bachelor of Journalism (Honours) programme are eligible to participate in exchange programmes.
 If you are interested in taking advantage of this opportunity, we strongly recommend that you consult the Director prior to the end of first year.
-Because of particular degree requirements, we encourage students who wish to participate in exchange programmes to do so in the second year of the BJH programme.
-If the exchange is for more than one term or is undertaken after the second year of the programme, you will probably need to take an additional year of study prior to graduation.
+King's is pleased to announce a new exchange opportunity for Journalism students, the King's - St. Petersburg State University Exchange Program.
+For details and application form, please contact the Registrar's Office.
+Application deadline: March 1st.